 The Company's key credit quality indicator for its investment in direct financing and sales-type leases is the status of the lease, defined as accruing or non-accrual.
 Leases that are accruing income are considered to have a lower risk of loss.

-Notes to the Consolidated Financial Statements December 31, 2022, December 25, 2021 and December 26, 2020
+Non-accrual leases are those that the Company believes have a higher risk of loss.
+The Company experienced no credit losses in its lease portfolio during the fiscal years ended December 30, 2023, December 31, 2022, and December 25, 2021.
+At December 30, 2023 and December 31, 2022, no leases in the Company's lease portfolio were past due, and all were on accrual status.